Key Takeaway

 - Vomiting persists beyond two weeks at the same dose

 Your provider can extend your time at the current dose, reduce the dose, or prescribe an antiemetic to bridge the adjustment period.
-Dose modifications are common and are not a sign of treatment failure.
+Dose modifications are common and aren't a sign of treatment failure.

 Related Questions

-Does vomiting mean tirzepatide is not right for me?
+Does vomiting mean tirzepatide isn't right for me?

 Not necessarily.
 Occasional vomiting during dose escalation is a known and expected side effect that resolves for most patients.
 If vomiting is persistent or severe despite dietary changes and dose adjustments, your provider may explore alternative medications, but that situation is uncommon.